-In partnership with The Branscombe Family Foundation, United Way Niagara is pleased to offer non-profit and charitable organizations access to Special Projects/Emergency funding to address community issues for residents of Fort Erie, Niagara Falls, Pelham, Port Colborne, Wainfleet and/or Welland.
+In partnership with The Branscombe Family Foundation, United Way Niagara is pleased to offer non-profit and charitable organizations access to Special Projects/Emergency funding to address community issues across Niagara.
+Registered charities or collaboratives working with registered charities are eligible to receive a Special Projects/Emergency Fund grant once per calendar year and are not guaranteed to receive funding every calendar year.

-The goal of the Special Projects/Emergency Fund is to provide funding for innovative projects on a short-term basis, separate from United Way’s annual grants program or to assist in emergency situations.
+The goal of the Special Projects/Emergency Fund is to provide funding for an emergency situation, for an innovative new project, for a new pilot or project addressing emerging community needs on a short-term basis, for up to one year.
+This funding is separate from United Way’s annual grants program.

-Proposals may be for both “one-time” projects, or for longer-term programs which require some seed money and/or a trial operating period.
-There is no guarantee of future funding beyond the initial Special Projects/Emergency Fund grant however.
+Proposals may be for one-time projects or for programs which require seed money and/or a trial program period of funding.
+There is no guarantee of future funding beyond the initial Special Projects/Emergency Fund grant.

-Grants will range to a maximum of $10,000 and will be available every 90 days during the year according to the following deadlines:
+Grants will range to a maximum of $15,000 and will be available four times during the 2023 year according to the following deadlines:

 - May 1st